5roop/task6_speech/README.md

 * Duration finding for wav files: python builtin `wave`? `pydub`?
 * Elegant timebased cutting for wav files: ditto
 * `itertools: combinations, chain`
-* surely something to help with transcripts alignment, fuzzy string matchin, levenshtein distance?
+* surely something to help with transcripts alignment, fuzzy string matching, levenshtein distance?

 ### Remarks:
 * `pydub` seems to be optimal choice for wav file manipulations, it allows easy extraction of data, joining it, indexing temporal data directly by milliseconds instead of sample index...
 * I think this would be a good use for `tempfile` module to neatly manage all the intermediate products.
+* If this is to be shipped, dependancies have to be as pruned as possible => maybe stick to builtin datatypes instead of for example pandas?